moltin/js-sdk/README.md

 });
 ```

-You can now authenticate with the Moltin service 🎉
+You can now authenticate with the Moltin service.

 ```js
 Moltin.Authenticate().then((response) => {